-Dr Andy Hepworth from Essilor.co.uk: “Sometimes you are able to tell if your child is suffering from poor vision through a number of behavioural signs.
+Dr Andy Hepworth from Essilor.co.uk: “Sometimes you can tell if your child is suffering from poor vision through several behavioural signs.

-“If your child often complains of headaches or their eyes feel strained, they may be overexerting their eyes in an effort to see clearly.
+“If your child often complains of headaches or their eyes feel strained, they may be overexerting their eyes to see clearly.
 Similarly, if they often rub their eyes, this could also be due to eye fatigue.
 Itchy eyes could also be a sign of allergic conjunctivitis.

 “Another sign could be an unusually clumsy child or one that has particular problems with hand-eye coordination.
 This can sometimes be due to poor vision.

 “You may notice that your child has a lazy eye.
 This is a childhood condition where vision may not develop properly and usually happens in one eye.
-It is also known as amblyopia and happens because one or both eyes are unable to build a strong link to the brain.
+It is also known as amblyopia and happens because one or both eyes cannot build a strong link to the brain.
 Around 1 in 50 children will develop a lazy eye.

 “Many eye conditions are common and are easily treatable, but it helps if you’re able to identify them early.
 Many of these conditions can be picked up with a routine eye examination.

 “Eye problems are much easier to treat while a child’s vision is still developing.
 Children themselves may not recognise when they have an issue with their sight.
 It’s important that as a parent, you’re able to recognise when something isn’t quite right.”